ljw1004/csharpspec/csharp/classes.md

 An automatically implemented property (or ***auto-property*** for short), is a non-abstract non-extern property with semicolon-only accessor bodies.
 Auto-properties must have a get accessor and can optionally have a set accessor.

 When a property is specified as an automatically implemented property, a hidden backing field is automatically available for the property, and the accessors are implemented to read from and write to that backing field.
-If the auto-property has no set accessor, the backing field is considered `readonly` (§10.5.2).
+If the auto-property has no set accessor, the backing field is considered `readonly` ([Readonly fields](classes.md#readonly-fields)).
 Just like a `readonly` field, a getter-only auto-property can also be assigned to in the body of a constructor of the enclosing class.
 Such an assignment assigns directly to the readonly backing field of the property.

-An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* (§10.5.5).
+An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* ([Variable initializers](classes.md#variable-initializers)).

 The following example:
 ```csharp